乐闻世界logo

 shell

-In this example, the variable `num` stores the decimal number `74565`, and using the `printf` function, it can be converted to hexadecimal and displayed in both lowercase and uppercase formats.
+In this example, the variable `num` stores the decimal value 74565.
+Using `printf`, it can be displayed in hexadecimal format, both in lowercase and uppercase.
 3. **Handling Negative Numbers:** When dealing with negative numbers, the hexadecimal representation reflects its two's complement form in memory.
 For example: ```c #include <stdio.h> int main() { int num = -42; printf("Hexadecimal (negative): %x\n", num); return 0; }

 2024年6月29日 12:07 回复